zimond/lottie-rs/README.md

 # lottie-rs

-A Lottie file toolkit written in Rust.
+A [Lottie](https://github.com/airbnb/lottie-web) file toolkit written in Rust.
+Lottie is a JSON format exported with [Bodymovin](https://github.com/airbnb/lottie-web) plugin from [Adobe After Effects](http://www.adobe.com/products/aftereffects.html) describing animations.
+This crate aims to parse, analyze and render this animation format with multiple renderers.

 # Samples